k8s-platform-hub/hello-golang-iris/README.md

 ```
 When you push for the first time, it might take sometime.
 Next time onwards, it is really fast.

-Once the above commands are executed successfully, head over to `https://app.cluster-name.hasura-app.io` (in this case `https://app.h34-excise98-stg.hasura-app.io`) to view your app.
+Once the above commands are executed successfully, head over to `https://api.cluster-name.hasura-app.io` (in this case `https://api.h34-excise98-stg.hasura-app.io`) to view your API.

 ### Api console